 The atmosphere, the landscapes, the dinner at the retaurants on the promenade, Naples is certainly one of the most romantic cities in the world.
-So let’s see the 5 most romantic places where you can comfortably spend your special moments with your partner, or where you can give your first kiss.
+So let’s see the 5 most romantic places where you can comfortably spend your special moments with your partner, or give your first kiss.

 Gaiola and Virgilian Park

 Gaiola, magical and mysterious.
 A fabulous natural scenery where a small island rises.
 In the past it was called “Euplea”, protector of safe navigation, and safe haven.

 The origins of Gaiola are really ancient: they date back to Roman times, when it was inhabited by Publio Pollione il Vecchio.
 From the impressive free beach, along some stairs, you can enter into the protected marine area of the Submarine Park of Gaiola, where from the sand you pass to a less soft and rocky scenery.

 The Virgilian Park was built under the name of Park of Victory or of Beauty.
 It was called Remembrances Park to commemorate the fallen of the Great War, and later Virgilian Park, in honor of the poet and legendary protector and wizard of Naples, Virgil.
 It extends over an area of about 92,000 m², 150 meters above sea level, on the promontory of Posillipo hill.
 You can access from 2 entrances: the main entrance, where you will find a newly built fountain, and from Via Tito Lucrezio Caro.
 The Virgilian park is characterized by a system of terraces overlooking the Gulf of Naples.
 You can enjoy different views: the islands of Procida, Ischia and Capri, Vesuvius coast, Sorrento Peninsula, Trentaremi Bay with its archaeological site and the historic center of Naples.